 - To use Oracle GoldenGate, you must configure the Manager process.
 You must specify a TCP/IP port for Manager to use, and you can specify optional parameters that control dynamic port assignments, trail file maintenance, and other properties. - To configure other required processes, Oracle GoldenGate security, and other features that enable you to customize Oracle GoldenGate, see the Oracle GoldenGate Windows and UNIX Administrator's Guide.

 Preparing the system for Oracle GoldenGate

-Configuring the transaction logs for Oracle GoldenGate
+Preparing the transaction logs

-To capture DML operations, Oracle GoldenGate reads the online logs by default, but will read the archived logs if an online log is not available.
+To capture DML operations, Oracle GoldenGate reads the online logs.
 To ensure the continuity and integrity of Oracle GoldenGate processing, configure the logs as follows.